Achieving Rotation-Invariant Convolution via Non-Learnable Orientation Alignment Operators: Related Work

 Due to various issues with data-driven RI-CNNs, some researchers have started exploring certain mechanisms to ensure CNNs' rotation invariance, proposing different solutions.
 For example, some researchers use the representation of inputs in polar or log-polar coordinates as the input for CNNs\cite{15,39}.
 In fact, 2D rotations in Cartesian coordinates become translations in log-polar/polar coordinates, and traditional convolution operations are invariant to 2D translations.
 However, the transformation of coordinates disrupts the spatial relationships between image contents, leading to a decline in model performance.
 Moreover, similar to STNs\cite{14}, these methods can only handle global rotations of images.
 ORN\cite{17} and Rotation Equivariant Vector Field Network (RotEqNet)\cite{19} extract features of the input in multiple orientations through rotating convolutional kernels.
 For example, if convolitional kernels are rotated by $k\cdot45^{\circ}, k=1, 2, ..., 8$, these models are invariant to those specific rotation angles.
 Clearly, to achieve rotation invariance at any angle, we need to generate as many rotated copies of the convolutional kernel as possible, which significantly increases the model's computational efficiency.

-Recent work has begun to explore how to achieve invariance of CNN models for any rotation angle, and requires that the designed RIConvs and conventional convolution can be replaced with each other.
-To this end, Hao et al. designed Gradient-Align CNN using Sobel operator\cite{25}, Hao and Zhang et al. designed the Regional Rotate Layer using LBP\cite{26}, and Mo et al. designed rotation-invariant coordinate CNN\cite{27} and sorting convolution \cite{28} using rotation-invariant coordinates systerm and ring sorting operations, respectively.
+Recent work has begun to explore how to achieve invariance of CNN models for continuous rotation angle, and requires that the designed RIConvs and conventional convolution can be replaced with each other.
+To this end, we designed Gradient-Align CNN using Sobel operator\cite{25}, rotation-invariant coordinate CNN\cite{27} using rotation-invariant coordinates systerm, and sorting convolution \cite{28} using ring sorting operations.
+Hao et al. designed the Regional Rotate Layer using LBP\cite{26}.
 In fact, these methods share a similar computational process, which involves calibrating the local region involved in the convolution operation with a non-learnable operator first, followed by the standard convolution operation.
 Since non-learnable operators are used, these RIConvs have the same number of learnable parameters as their corresponding traditional convolutions.
 Furthermore, their computational processes are similar, allowing them to be interchangeable.
 These methods form the research foundation and starting point of our paper.
-In this paper, we design a set of new RIConvs using various types of non-learnable operators.
-Based on the experimental results obtained on synthetic and real image datasets, we systematically compare the performance of different RIConvs on various tasks and identified some inherent shortcomings in certain RIConvs.
+In this paper, we design a more complete set of new RIConvs using various types of non-learnable operators.
+Based on the experimental results obtained on synthetic and real-world image datasets, we systematically compare the performance of different RIConvs on various tasks and identified some inherent shortcomings in certain RIConvs.